DavidSaffer/fullstack-userauth/tasks.md

 ## ToDo
-#### Add functionality to Home Page
-- Only allow 'save' to be clicked if a field has changed
+#### Next

+#### Java
+- testing
+- documentation

+#### notes
 - Admin can change themselves to a user in the admin portal - It dosnt redirect to show that the edit endpoint is protected.
 After the change the user cant modify any other users

-- testing
-- tailwind?
 - database indexing?
-- documentation
 #### pre-deploy
 - setup API rate limits
 - logging